Ktal-g/OOSA-code-public/README.md

 ### hdf

+Contains two files:

-Shows an example of reading HDF data in to RAM, in this case using LVIS data.
+    lvisClass.py: Shows an example of reading HDF data in to RAM, in this case using LVIS data. lvisCompleteExample.py: Shows an examp[le of reprojecting and plotting data.

 ### line\_distance